brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-no-land.md

 ---
 title: Radical Poetry Reading with No Land
-deck: Featuring political poetry read by Cait O'Kane, Julie Ezelle Patton, Lucía Hinojosa, and Mary Norbert Korte.
+deck: Featuring political poetry read by Cait O'Kane, Julie Ezelle Patton, Lucía Hinojosa Gaxiola, and Mary Norbert Korte.
-summary: Poet No Land curates the 15th installment in a weekly series of Radical Poetry Readings, featuring Cait O'Kane, Julie Ezelle Patton, Lucía Hinojosa, and Mary Norbert Korte.
+summary: Poet No Land curates the 15th installment in a weekly series of Radical Poetry Readings, featuring Cait O'Kane, Julie Ezelle Patton, Lucía Hinojosa Gaxiola, and Mary Norbert Korte.
 people:
   - person: no-land
     event_bio: "No Land is an artist, poet, filmmaker, photographer, and cultural